garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

   CF_PROXIED: false
 ```

-The variables that are required to be modified according to your environment at this moment are:
+The variables that are required to be modified according to your environment are:

 - registryHostname: Add your registry, in this example we are going to be using Docker Hub.
 - registryNamespace: Your registry namespace, in Dockerhub this will be your username.